scanner-inc/gcp-to-scanner-collect/README.md

 - Log entries are batched together (you should see fewer files than individual logs)
 - Files in S3 are gzipped (`.gz` extension or compressed content)
 - GCS bucket is empty or contains only recent files (files deleted after successful transfer)
-- Total latency from `gcloud logging write` to S3 availability: 2-3 minutes
+- Total latency from `gcloud logging write` to S3 availability: 2-3 minutes (with default settings)

 ### Batching Behavior Notes

 Batching behavior varies by log volume:

-- **Low volume projects**: Expect ~16 small objects per flush period (2 minutes), typically 2-15KB each.
+- **Low volume projects**: Expect ~16 small objects per flush period (default 2 minutes, configurable via `max_batch_duration_seconds`), typically 2-15KB each.
 This is micro-batching behavior.
 - **High volume projects**: Objects will be larger as more logs accumulate before the time/size thresholds are met, resulting in better batching efficiency.
 - **Why this happens (conjecture)**: Pub/Sub likely distributes incoming messages across multiple internal workers/shards.
-Each shard may maintain its own batch window and flush independently when the `max_duration` (2 minutes) or `max_bytes` (10MB) threshold is reached.
+Each shard may maintain its own batch window and flush independently when the `max_duration` or `max_bytes` (10MB) threshold is reached.
 With low log volume, shards timeout before accumulating significant data.

 ## Monitoring